 to lend, and it is subject to change or termination if: the loan no longer meets applicable regulatory requirements; and/or there are material changes resulting from the receipt of updated information that would cause your loan application to no longer meet our underwriting requirements; and/or there are changes to mortgage requirements beyond our control, such as those imposed by investors, government agencies, or mortgage insurers.

-In other words, despite getting preapproved, the borrower will still have to be in good standing and provide all the pertinent follow-up documentation requested.
+In other words, despite getting preapproved, the borrower will still have to be in good standing.
+The borrower will have to provide all the pertinent follow-up documentation requested.

 How Long Does The Preapproval Credit Letter Last?